ckevar/rpi-mmal-demo/opencv_demo/README.md

 ```
 -DOPENCV_GENERATE_PKGCONFIG=ON
 ```
+This installed **opencv4.pc**, this used to call the opencv library when compiling by Makefile.

-I also recommend to use two cores at compile time instead of the 4 the raspberry has
+I also recommend to use two cores at compile time instead of the 4 the raspberry has.
 ```
 make -j2
 ```
-This installed **opencv4.pc**, this used to call the opencv library when compiling by Makefile
 ## Acknowledgement
 * [Multi-Media Abstraction Layer (MMAL)](http://www.jvcref.com/files/PI/documentation/html/index.html).
 Draft Version 0.1.
 * Picamera, [Camera Harware](https://picamera.readthedocs.io/en/release-1.10/fov.html)